muratsilahtaroglu/LLM_Projects/AdvencedRagLLM/rag_benchmark_analysis/rag_evaluation/README.md

 3. **Metrics Calculation:**
    Use `rag_metrics.py` to compute evaluation metrics such as ROUGE-L, Cosine Similarity, Precision, Recall, and nDCG.

+## Local LLM Support via Ollama
+The **RAGEvaluation** module leverages the **Ollama platform** to utilize local language models for evaluation tasks.
+Ollama's framework provides the following benefits:

+ **-Efficiency:** Local models, such as phi-4, gemma2, and llama, are quantized to 4-bit or 8-bit, significantly reducing GPU memory usage without sacrificing accuracy.

+ **-Scalability:** Ollama ensures smooth handling of multiple evaluation tasks in parallel, making it an ideal choice for large-scale RAG benchmarking.

+ **-Flexibility:** Easily switch between local and cloud-based models depending on task requirements.

+By integrating Ollama, the evaluation framework combines the power of advanced local models with cutting-edge quantization techniques to ensure efficient and accurate performance.

 ## Notable Files